emirhantarhan00-sketch/MemForge/docs/spesification/COGNITIVE_SPESIFICATION.md

 -Assosiated with one or more claims
 - Can support or contradigt a claim
--Has temporal context
+- Has temporal context
--Has a source
+- Has a source
--Influence belief revision
+- Influence belief revision